-In addition, the Port is committed to reducing diesel emissions at its two marine cargo terminals by advancing, (subject to future Board approval) plans, projects, and strategies, in collaboration with the goods movement industry and other stakeholders.
+The Port is committed to reducing diesel emissions at its two marine cargo terminals by advancing, (subject to future Board approval) plans, projects, and strategies, in collaboration with the goods movement industry and other stakeholders.
 It is important to translate how these emission reduction efforts would reduce health-related impacts affecting local community residents in the form of a health risk assessment, which is one of the near-term objectives listed below.
-Finally, reducing exposure to poor air quality by measures, such as purchasing and installing air filtration devices for Portside Community residences, is yet another way the health impacts of poor air quality could be mitigated.
+Additionally, reducing exposure to poor air quality by measures, such as purchasing and installing air filtration devices for Portside Community residences, is yet another way the health impacts of poor air quality could be mitigated.
+Finally, as part of the Portside Community's Draft Phase II AB 617 CERP (July 2021), the San Diego Air Pollution Control District (SDAPCD) has committed to evaluating the feasibility of adopting a new rule to control emissions from indirect sources.
+As such, the Port will engage with SDAPCD as they evaluate and consider developing a new indirect source rule.